Best Buddies Mission

 How Can I Get Involved in The Potter’s House Dallas Chapter?

-- As a Buddy (a person with IDD) – Click on this link to complete the New Membership Application (over 18)
+- As a Buddy (a person with IDD) – Click on this link to complete or renew the membership application (ages 6yrs – 75yrs)

 - Why Support Groups?
 It can feel isolating to be a parent of a child with disabilities or special health-care needs.
 Sometimes it feels like no one understands your journey.
 The IDD Support Groups were created for mothers, dads, siblings and caregivers of individuals with special abilities to help join you together with other others who understand.
 The future might seem complicated, but tips from other moms, dads, and siblings can teach you essential coping skills and show you the way forward.
 “You Are Not Alone!”